Waikato/meka/README.txt

 		* RAkELd (disjoint sets)
 	- Cleaner, more comprehensible output of evaluation stats

+For example, the family of classifier chains methods (CC, PCC, MCC, BCC) now inherit common classes and make use of a common CNode and CCUtils class.
+This makes it much easier to share functionality among them.
+Similar changes were made to the LP family (LC, PS, PSt), which now share tools in a PSUtils class, and have all been rewritten to use a LabelSet class.
+This translates to scalability improvements for large labelsets.

-The results of some classifiers may change minorly from other versions, but these changes are not statistically significant.
+Note that the predictive results of these classifiers may change minorly from those obtained by earlier versions, but these changes are not statistically significant.